 - Variably usable loading platform with innovative attachments for transporting loads and/or children as well as for leisure activities

 Bicycles offer great flexibility of use, produce zero emissions and are one of the fastest and most efficient means of transport in urban areas.
-However, rainy, cold or slippery conditions are usually all it takes for the majority of cyclists to switch to public transport or their car instead.
-The same applies when they need to carry loads that are too large for a standard luggage rack to handle, such as a larger food shop, or to transport children.
+However, rainy, cold or slippery conditions are usually all it takes for the majority of cyclists to switch to public transport or their car, instead.
+The same applies when they need to carry loads that are too large for a standard luggage rack to handle, such as a monthly groceries haul, or to transport children.
 A wide range of cargo bikes are now available that offer an additional alternative to using the car for urban trips.
 However, many cargo bike concepts are wider and, above all, longer than normal bicycles due to the requirements for transporting loads and/or children.
 In conjunction with the resulting additional weight and the possible payload, this leads to restrictions of varying degrees compared to normal bicycles, particularly with regard to driving agility and handling.

 "Our goal was to develop a concept that retains the agility and driving feel of a normal bicycle while adding innovative, safe transport options" says Jochen Karg, Head of Vehicle Concepts in the BMW Group's New Technologies and China division.
 "The "Concept DYNAMIC CARGO" is the first dynamic 'pick-up' cargo bike that combines driving pleasure with flexible use and increased year-round suitability."